Peter Drucker biography, quotes and books

 Peter Drucker - Toolshero

 Who is Peter Drucker?
-Biography
+His Biography

-Peter Drucker was a columnist for The Wall Street Journal from 1975 to 1995, and he published in well-known periodicals such as The Harvard Business Review.
-Drucker wrote 27 books on economics, sociology, politics and management and he wrote two novels.
+Peter Drucker was a columnist for the Wall Street Journal from 1975 to 1995 and published in leading journals such as the Harvard Business Review.
+He published 27 books on economics, sociology, politics, and management, wrote two novels and his autobiography, and co-authored a book on Japanese painting.
+He received many awards and honors, including the Presidential Medal of Freedom in 2002.

 Death